Ida Panahandeh’s film Nahid, which screened in Un certain regard at Cannes, is a complex portrait of a woman trapped by the patriarchy.

 Although Nahid seems a kind and gentle man, he’s still deaf to her protestations.
 He doesn’t take her concerns seriously, insisting they marry and sort out the legal ramifications later.
 He practically gives her an ultimatum: marry Masoud and risk losing her son, or turn him down and risk losing what he can offer her.
 In his mind, his needs are of greatest import.
 And she’s so desperate that she doesn’t know how to fight for herself and make him listen.

 Sareh Bayet gives a terrific performance as Nahid, a woman forced into silence, who starts to behave recklessly, sabotaging everything.
 We see how strong and strong-minded Nahid is, living on her own, taking care of her son.
-But she can also be hopelessly immature at times, as if her maturity got stunted at the time of her trauma, the birth of her son.
+But she can also be hopelessly immature at times.
+It’s as if she is emotionally stuck at the time of her trauma, the birth of her son.
 She acts with the authority of an adult, but often with the foresight and maturity of a teenager.
-Amir Reza still hasn’t met Masoud — he doesn’t even know he exists — even once she’s agreed to marry him temporarily.
-She’s a woman who loves her son deeply, but is still angry that her life was sidetracked by him.
-At times, even she doesn’t know if she’s using Masoud or in love with him.
-Panahandeh mirrors Nahid’s confusion visually.
-She can shoot the beach where Nahid and Masoud meet as a dark, scary and foreboding place — it’s grey most of the time — or as a rustic, romantic setting, their silhouettes against the raging sea.
+Amir Reza still hasn’t met Masoud even once she’s agreed to marry him temporarily.
+He doesn’t even know he exists —